86James/FlapPy/README.md

 **Tech used:** Python, Pygame

 Using Python and Pygame, I was able to create a replica of flappy bird, Pygame's library makes it easy to create game states, sprites and controls for the characters.
+This Project used a tutorial by "Clear Code" with heavy modifications, the tutorial can be found here: https://www.youtube.com/watch?v=AY9MnQ4x3zk

 ## Lessons Learned: